In 2018, 2017 technologies will continue to rise in ever more varied and innovative contexts. And, which are those technologies? Know here.

 Smart apps and analytics

 From 2018, applications will integrate more and more layers of artificial intelligence, followed by data analysis that will also integrate knowledge.
-Thanks to machine learning coupled with data mining techniques, intelligent analytics will automate the organisation, analysis, and presentation of data-sets, to be distributed in a structured and targeted manner.
+Thanks to machine learning coupled with data mining techniques, intelligent analytics will automate the organization, analysis, and presentation of datasets, to be distributed in a structured and targeted manner.

 Connected objects will become intelligent through the combination of AI and Machine Learning to better interact with individuals and environments.
 Gartner even predicts that eventually, these objects will work together, in an “autonomous” way.
 Unsurprisingly, it is the military field that is at the forefront of this topic, paving the way for more commercial applications.
 For 2018, Gartner analysts forecast 11.2 billion smart devices.